pvieito/Blog/_posts/2022-01-14-automate-homekit-with-homecontrol.md

 ### Automation URLs

 **HomeControl** Automation URLs can be easily generated from the “Customize Items” section available in the HomeControl preferences window.
-Just right click an actionable item like a device or scene and select “Copy Automation URL”.
+Just right-click an actionable item like a device or scene and select “Copy Automation URL”.

 ![HomeControl – Copy Automation URL](/media/2022/01/homecontrol-app-automation-url.png)

 A **HomeControl** Automation URL will be now available in your pasteboard.
-By default, Automation URL run the same action that is executed when clicking on the item in the menu bar:
+By default, Automation URLs run the same action that is executed when clicking on the item in the menu bar:

 - Scenes will be triggered.
 - Devices will toggle their status (on to off and viceversa).